 So, the rule is: never compromise on your ideals.
 If you find one way blocked, seek another way.
 If you find that one approach fails, there may be another.
 If your efforts do not meet with success, keep trying.
 More often than not, success comes just when you are about to believe that you are a failure.
 So it was with Churchill.
 So it was with Lincoln.
 So it was with writers who had their books rejected by publisher after publisher, only to go on to high acclaim.
 If achievement were easy, we would take no pride in it.
 Greatness demands persistence.
 The great leaders never give up.
 They keep going, inspired by a vision they refuse to lose.

 Looking back on his life, Moses must surely have asked if he had really achieved anything at all.
 He had led the people for forty years only to be denied the chance of reaching the destination, the promised land itself.
 He gave them laws they often broke.
 He performed miracles yet they continued to complain.

-We sense his pent up emotions as he said: “You have been rebellious against the Lord from the day that I knew you.”
-(Deut 9: 24), and “For I know how rebellious and stiff-necked you are.
+We sense his pent-up emotions as he admonishes his people: “You have been rebellious against the Lord from the day that I knew you.”
+(Deut 9:24), and “For I know how rebellious and stiff-necked you are.
 If you have been rebellious against the Lord while I am still alive and with you, how much more will you rebel after I die!”
 (Deut.
 31:27).
-Yet Moses never gave up or compromised on his ideals.
-That is why, though he died, his words did not die.
-Physically old, he remained spiritually young.
+Yet Moses never gives up or compromises on his ideals.
+That is why, though he dies, his words never die.
+Physically old, he remains spiritually young.

 Cynics are lapsed idealists.
 They began with great expectations.
 Then they discover that life is not easy, that things do not go as we hoped they would.
 Our efforts hit obstacles.
 Our plans are derailed.
 We do not receive the recognition or honour we think we deserve.
 So we retreat into ourselves.
 We blame others for our failures, and we focus on the failings of others.
 We tell ourselves we could have done better.